mossti/Portfolio/_projects/0013_bias_aware_teleoperation.md

 ## Key Contributions

-- Developed a **real-time remapping algorithm** that dynamically adapts to user-specific bias patterns.
+- Developed a **real-time remapping algorithm** customized to user-specific bias patterns.
 - Enabled full 6-DOF control from a low-DOF joystick with **no mode switching**.
 - Designed a **custom OpenGL-based GUI** to collect detailed usage metrics and visualize interface behavior.
 - Demonstrated **measurable performance improvement** and increased expressiveness over baseline mappings.